Master of Finance

 Does the MFin program offer any concentrations?

-Students are able to complete one of four available concentrations: financial engineering, impact finance, capital markets, or corporate finance.
+Students are able to complete concentrations in financial engineering, impact finance, capital markets, or corporate finance.
 Completing a concentration is optional and is not a degree requirement.
-Students are only allowed to complete ONE concentration.
+Students interested in completing a concentration should discuss their program plan with their program advisor.

 If I choose to pursue a concentration, can those credits be applied towards completing the MFin program?